HaasJona/freesewing/markdown/org/docs/designs/umbra/options/frontexposure/en.md

 ---
-title: "Taper to gusset"
+title: "Front Exposure"
 ---

-Controls how much the front will curve inwards to meet the gusset.
+Controls how much skin on the front will be covered.